← Home

 Solid-state quantum sensing on a chip.

-RobQuant’s sensors are built on a proven quantum platform: nitrogen-vacancy centres in diamond, combined with integrated photonics.
-The result is a chip-scale magnetometer that works at room temperature (no cryogenics, no heated vapour cells), with the sensitivity and stability needed for research, medical, and industrial applications.
+RobQuant’s approach is built on a proven quantum platform: nitrogen-vacancy centres in diamond, combined with integrated photonics.
+We are developing a chip-scale magnetometer designed to work at room temperature (no cryogenics, no heating), with the sensitivity and stability needed for research and medical applications.

 Nitrogen-Vacancy in Diamond